frapbod/apps/secondary_readme.md

 run `tools/build-release.sh -s` while running the truecharts devcontainer in VS code from the workspaces/apps directory

+            don't forget to have docker desktop running as the devcontainer uses that to run the container otherwise it will keep failing

 .devcontainer
         from within the apps directory is important.
 Have visual studio code build the container using it